-- When I did inquire about a natural or alternative option, my doctor quickly dismissed it
+- When I inquired about a natural or alternative option, my doctor quickly dismissed it.

 In need of something different

 During those ten years, my health plummeted.
 I was diagnosed in the fall of 2003 and was bedridden by 2013.
 Pain, inflammation, and a long list of side effects ruined my life.
-I lost the ability to stand, walk, or sit with our experiencing blinding headaches and excruciating pain.
+I lost the ability to stand, walk, or sit while also experiencing blinding headaches and excruciating pain.
 I had had enough.

-A few years prior I had moved to California where medical marijuana was legal for patients with a recommendation.
-Again, the lack of information is what held me back from trying it.
-However, by 2013 I decided it was worth a try since pharmaceutical medications weren’t helping.
+A few years prior, I had moved to California, where medical marijuana was legal for patients with a recommendation.
+Again, the lack of information kept me from trying it.
+However, by 2013, I decided it was worth a try since pharmaceutical medications weren’t helping.
 Making the decision to try cannabis was one of the scariest and yet most wonderful decisions of my life.